apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JARM.md

 audience restriction, and protection from mix-up attacks.
 Encrypting the response provides confidentiality of the response parameter values.

-A relying party definition in CAS can be marked to produce JWT authorization responses using the `responseType` property in the registration record:
+A relying party definition in CAS can be marked to produce JWT authorization responses:

 ```json
 {